-Measure Yes No Not Sure N/A For More Information Ontario charities under ONCA and grants to qualified donees - Ontario is a little more complicated than other provinces Some updated information the Ontario Public Guardian and Trustee relating to new Ontario Not-For-Profit Corporations Act (ONCA) Presentation "The Role of the Public Guardian and Trustee Under ONCA" from the OPGT Blumbergs launches updated Ontario Not-for-Profit Corporations Act (ONCA) Suitcase New Ontario Business Registry (OBR) launched today Reminder to Ontario non-profit corporations that the Ontario Business Registry (OBR) is often the least expensive way to obtain a search or do filings Ontario Not-for-Profit Corporations Act ("ONCA") - only a little more than one year for groups to make changes and for some this may not be enough time For Ontario non-profit corporations under the OCA see our online course: Ontario not-for-profit corporations under the Ontario Corporations Act and dealing with ONCA Why it is difficult to provide an estimate for legal services relating to ONCA transition or CNCA continuance for an existing non-profit or charity or registered charity i.
+Measure Yes No Not Sure N/A For More Information • Ontario charities under ONCA and grants to qualified donees - Ontario is a little more complicated than other provinces • Some updated information the Ontario Public Guardian and Trustee relating to new Ontario Not-For-Profit Corporations Act (ONCA) • Presentation "The Role of the Public Guardian and Trustee Under ONCA" from the OPGT • Blumbergs launches updated Ontario Not-for-Profit Corporations Act (ONCA) Suitcase • New Ontario Business Registry (OBR) launched today • Reminder to Ontario non-profit corporations that the Ontario Business Registry (OBR) is often the least expensive way to obtain a search or do filings • Ontario Not-for-Profit Corporations Act ("ONCA") - only a little more than one year for groups to make changes and for some this may not be enough time For Ontario non-profit corporations under the ONCA see our online course: • Ontario not-for-profit corporations under the Ontario Corporations Act and dealing with ONCA • Why it is difficult to provide an estimate for legal services relating to ONCA transition or CNCA continuance for an existing non-profit or charity or registered charity i.
+Are the objects/purposes of your organization up-to-date and relevant for the current work of your non-profit?
 In some cases, it may make sense to update the organization's objects as part of the corporate changes.
-It is important to remember that all registered charities should ask CRA for pre-approval of these revised objects and provide CRA with a detailed description of activities, which can take about 6 months, so this is an example of something that you may wish to start sooner rather than later. j.
+It is important to remember that all registered charities should ask CRA for pre-approval of these revised objects and provide CRA with a detailed description of activities, which can take about 6-9 months, so this is an example of something that you may wish to start sooner rather than later. j.
+Do you have a copy of your most recent by-law?